 LEADENHALL MARKET, LONDON

-What’s now an optician’s in the lyrically-named Bull’s Head Passage in Victorian-era Leadenhall Market, for Harry Potter purposes was the Leaky Cauldron wizard pub.
-Behind it, the filmmakers devised Diagon Alley shopping street with spell books and potions that enticed Harry.
+What’s now an optician’s in the lyrically-named Bull’s Head Passage in Victorian-era Leadenhall Market, therefore for Harry Potter purposes was the Leaky Cauldron wizard pub.
+In addition, the filmmakers devised Diagon Alley shopping street with spell books and potions that enticed Harry.